KSMubasshir/data-structures/README.md

 The adjacency list for the graph we made in the first example is as follows:
 ![output_hashing](images/adjacency_list.png)
 **Bridges in a Graph**
-In graph theory, a bridge, isthmus, cut-edge, or cut arc is an edge of a graph whose deletion increases the graph's number of connected components.
+In graph theory, a bridge, cut-edge, or cut arc is an edge of a graph whose deletion increases the graph's number of connected components.
 Equivalently, an edge is a bridge if and only if it is not contained in any cycle.
+**Algorithm to find Bridges in a Graph**
+1. Remove an Edge **e**
+2. Run BFS
+3. Check the color of each vertices
+    a.
+If there is a white node then edge **e** is a bridge

 ![bridge_example](images/bridge.png)
 ### Hashing
 A hashing algorithm is a mathematical algorithm that converts an input data array of a certain type and arbitrary length to an output bit string of a fixed length.